thoughtbot/factory_bot/GETTING_STARTED.md

   # Do not use deprecated static attributes
   admin true

-  # Use dynamic attribues instead
+  # Use dynamic attributes instead
   admin { true }
 end
 ```